 In our experience, every headache is an unpleasant one.
 But why is it that some feel like a different pain than others?
 Should we be treating each headache differently?
-We checked in with neurologist Molly Rossknecht, D.O., medical adviser for WeatherX, for more information.
-She told us that some of the most common types of headaches are migraines, tension headaches, cluster headaches and sinus headaches, along with how to spot and treat each one.
+We checked in with Dr. Ian Smith, physician, author and host of The Doctors, for more information.
+He told us about the four most common types of headaches: migraines, tension headaches, cluster headaches and sinus headaches, along with how to spot and treat each one.

 2. Tension Headaches

 This type of headache is caused by—you guessed it—your body being too tense.
 According to Dr. Smith, tension headaches “are commonly described as feeling like a tight band or vise has been clamped around the head.”
 Unlike migraines, this headache causes mild to moderate pain that can present itself as tenderness on the scalp, neck and shoulder muscles or maybe just a dull, aching head pain.
 Dr. Smith says treatment options include over-the-counter pain relievers, combination drugs such as aspirin or acetaminophen combined with caffeine or a sedative in a single medication, or muscle relaxants.

 Most common in spring and fall, Dr. Smith says cluster headaches are distinguishable by how they present themselves, “usually in patterns or clusters in which there are bouts of frequent attacks that can last from weeks to months, then can go away for long periods of time—months or even years—before coming back.”
 His suggestion: medications such as pain relievers, triptans, calcium channel blockers and synthetic hormones like octreotide can all help cluster headache pain.